-Those who opt for GCSE Music will be taking instrumental or singing lessons either at School or privately, and will continue these lessons throughout the course.
+Those who opt for GCSE Music will be taking instrumental or singing lessons either at School or privately and will continue these lessons throughout the course.
 All pupils will be expected to participate in as much music as possible at School, to perform, and take every opportunity to listen to both live and recorded performances.
-In addition, in order to work on composition coursework between lessons, all pupils are required to have access to Sibelius notation software at home.

-S J Couldridge Director of Music
+S J Couldridge Director of Music scouldridge@mtsn.org.uk